bioarch-sjh/exportBruker/README.md

 # Setting up

+You need to download the files from https://github.com/bioarch-sjh/exportBruker - there's a green button called 'clone or download' on the right-hand side of the page - click on that, choose "Download ZIP", and extract the downloaded zipfile to a conveniet place on your system.

-To set your system up for running this code, all you have to do (once you've installed RStudio or R) is install the `MALDIquantForeign` package.
+To set your system up for running the code, all you have to do (once you've installed RStudio or R) is install the `MALDIquantForeign` package.
 You can check if that's already been done and install it if necessary like this:

     require("MALDIquantForeign")